mas-bandwidth/gafferongames/content/post/virtual_connection_over_udp.md

 ## How Packets Get Delivered

-In the <a href="http://www.gafferongames.com/networking-for-game-programmers/udp-vs-tcp/">first article</a>, I presented a simple analogy for packet delivery, describing it as somewhat like a note being passed from person to person across a crowded room.
+In the [first article](/post/udp_vs_tcp/), I presented a simple analogy for packet delivery, describing it as somewhat like a note being passed from person to person across a crowded room.

 While this analogy gets the basic idea across, it is much too simple.
 The Internet is <u>not</u> a flat network of computers, it is a network of networks.
 And of course, we don't just need to pass letters around a small room, we need to be able to send them anywhere in the world.